HIV/AIDS in Australia: 1980s–1990s

-HIV/AIDS in Australia since 2000
+2000–present

 While the spread of the disease has been limited with some success, the AIVL Network of DUOs and partner NSPs successfully achieved low prevalence among people who use drugs and the Scarlet Alliance did the same among sex workers, HIV/AIDS continues to present challenges in Australia.
 The Bobby Goldsmith Foundation reports that nearly a third of people with HIV/AIDS in New South Wales (the state with the largest infected population) are living below the poverty line.
 Living with HIV/AIDS is associated with significant changes in employment and accommodation circumstances.
 The Centre of Social Research in Health also reported rising stigma and discrimination against people who inject drugs illicitly reducing access to testing, treatment and care.

 Survival time for people with HIV has improved over time, in part through the introduction of antiretroviral drug treatments with post-exposure prophylaxis treatments reducing the possibility of seroconversion and minimising the likelihood of HIV progression to AIDS.
 However, HIV does have its own health issues.

 After the initial success in limiting the spread of HIV, infection rates began to rise again in Australia, though they remained low by global standards.
 After dropping to 656 new reported cases in 2000, the rate rose to 930 in 2005.
 Transmission continued to be predominantly through sexual contact between men, in contrast to many high-prevalence countries in which it was increasingly spread through heterosexual sex.
 Indeed, the majority of new Australian cases of HIV/AIDS resulting from heterosexual contact have arisen through contact with a partner from a high-prevalence country (particularly from sub-Saharan Africa or parts of south-east Asia).

 The new trend toward an increase in HIV infections prompted the government to indicate it was considering a return to highly visible advertising.
 Reflecting this concern with the rise in new cases, Australia's fifth National HIV/AIDS Strategy (for the period 2005–2008) was titled Revitalising Australia's Response, and placed an emphasis on education and the prevention of transmission.

-On 19 October 2010, The Sydney Morning Herald reported that 21,171 Australians have HIV, with 1,050 new cases diagnosed in 2009.
-The Sydney Morning Herald also reported that 63% of Australians living with HIV were men who have sex with men (MSM), and 3% were people who inject drugs (PWID).
+On 19 October 2010, The Sydney Morning Herald reported that 21,171 Australians were living with HIV, with 1,050 new cases diagnosed in 2009.
+The Sydney Morning Herald also reported that 63% of Australians living with HIV were men who have sex with men, and 3% were people who inject drugs.

-In 2016, the Australian government and AFAO announced that AIDS was no longer a public health crisis given the decline in numbers of new cases and the availability of treatment.
+In 2016, the Australian government and AFAO announced that AIDS was no longer a public health crisis, given the decline in numbers of new cases and the availability of treatment.